-If your leadership skills are as good as your mathematics, analytical and decision-making skills, you might be eyeing a career in financial management.
-Positions as financial managers come with prestige and a high salary, but they also require a lot of preparation.
-Aspiring financial managers should expect to earn college degrees at multiple levels of study, obtain licenses and certifications and spend years gaining experience before being promoted to management roles.
+If your leadership skills are as good as your mathematics, analytical and decision-making skills, you might like a career in financial management.
+Positions as financial managers come with prestige and a high salary.
+They also require a lot of preparation.
+Before being promoted to management roles, aspiring financial managers should expect to:

 Bachelor’s Degrees and Beyond

 A college education is essential for moving up into a high-level position such as financial manager.
 At the bachelor’s degree level, you can choose from a variety of possible degree programs in which to major, including:

 - business administration

 These are all popular programs that prepare you for the challenges of working in the field of finance and advancing in it.
 To earn a promotion into the role of financial manager, though, finance professionals must often hold an advanced degree, according to the United States Bureau of Labor Statistics (BLS) Consider degree programs like:

 - master’s in finance